 be defended with an experienced NJ Lawyer.

-Attorney H. Scott Aalsberg, Esq., has over 23 years of experience defending
+Attorney H. Scott Aalsberg, Esq., has 25 years of experience defending traffic

-traffic and criminal violations and has been ranked one of the Top Ten Criminal
+and criminal violations and has been ranked one of the Top Ten Criminal Lawyer

-Lawyer by the National Academy of Criminal Defense Attorneys, Selected as on
+by the National Academy of Criminal Defense Attorneys, Selected as on one of

-one of the The National Trial Lawyers Top 100 Trial Lawyers three years in a
+the The National Trial Lawyers Top 100 Trial Lawyers three years in a row and

-row and is rated a perfect 10 out of 10 by AVVO Attorney rating service.
-Hiring a
+is rated a perfect 10 out of 10 by AVVO Attorney rating service.
+Hiring a cheap

-cheap lawyer may save you money up front but if you don't get the result you
+lawyer may save you money up front but if you don't get the result you want any

-want any money you spent was wasted.
-You cannot return your attorney like a
+money you spent was wasted.
+You cannot return your attorney like a TV if he

-TV if he doesn't perform so only choose a proven winner. . .
-When you get the
+doesn't perform so only choose a proven winner. . .
+When you get the best

 For First or 2nd time offender of this ticket: we suggest that you pay the